jecklgamis/gatling-server/README.md

 There is no tooling on this at the moment, you can simply package your simulations into `tar.gz`.
 Ensure it contains the following top level directories:
 ```
-simulations # should contain simulation classes
+simulations # should contain simulation sources
 resources #should contain feeder and data files
 lib #$should contain external jar dependencies
 ```